MicrosoftDocs/architecture-center/docs/cloud-adoption/getting-started/overview.md

 Once the design of the solution is complete, the team moves on to the implementation phase for each design.
 The implementation phase for each solution design can be run using standard project management processes.

-## Step 5: translate existing roles, skills, and process for the cloud
+## Step 5: Translate existing roles, skills, and process for the cloud

 At each evolutionary phase during the history of the IT industry, the most notable industry changes are often marked by changes in staff roles.
 During the transition from mainframes to the client/server model, the role of the computer operator largely disappeared, replaced by the system administrator.
 When the age of virtualization arrived, the requirement for individuals working with physical servers diminished, replaced with a need for virtualization specialists.
 Similarly, as institutions shift to cloud computing, roles will likely change again.
 For example, datacenter specialists might be replaced with cloud financial analysts.
 Even in cases where IT job titles have not changed, the daily work roles have evolved significantly.